jazzband/django-recurrence/docs/installation.rst

 Supported Django and Python versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, django-recurrence supports Python 2.7, Python 3.3 and Python 3.4.
+Currently, django-recurrence supports Python 2.7, Python 3.3, Python 3.4 and Python 3.5.

-django-recurrence works with Django from versions 1.7 to 1.8 (we're working on support for 1.9 at present).
+django-recurrence works with Django from versions 1.7 to 1.9.

 Set up internationalization
 ---------------------------